openremote/openremote/README.md

 For more information and how to set up a development environment, see the [Developer Guide](https://github.com/openremote/openremote/wiki).

-## Running OpenRemote on ARM64 device

-OpenRemote images on Docker Hub are multi-arch created automatically by CI/CD pipeline, therefore there is no need to build them locally.
-The multi-arch build procedure is defined as [Github action](https://github.com/openremote/openremote/blob/master/.github/workflows/gradle.yml) and uses official Docker QEMU action.

 ## Discuss OpenRemote

 Join us on the [community forum](https://forum.openremote.io/).